GL Communications Inc.

 • Provides an option to select T1 or E1 port for monitoring and the frequency range of interest.

-• Supports One-Shot capture, Repeated Capture, and Save options for jitter measurement.
+• Supports One-Shot capture and Repeated Capture options for jitter measurement.

 Theory of Operation